Table of Contents Hide

 But remember that FSA has both annual and amount limits.
 For example, if your employer’s FSA is limited to $2,000, you should use that money within the planned year.
 It is important that you check out what health care service is not covered by your plan so that you don’t put more money into the FSA.

 HSA (Health Savings Account)

 You can try HSA to pay for your out-of-pocket orthodontic costs.
 It is another tax-exempt account that can be provided through your employer.
-HSA, or health savings account, can only be used by those who have high-deductible health plan (HDHP).
+HSA, or health savings account, can only be used by those who have a high-deductible health plan (HDHP).

-Therefore, you can either deposit money yourself or the amount can be deducted each paycheck to save into your HSA account.
+Therefore, you can either deposit money yourself or the amount can be deducted from each paycheck to save into your HSA account.
 But your insurance company should be HSA-eligible.
 If not, you can still open an HSA account in a bank just as you meet the necessary requirements.

 Like FSA, you need to save a certain amount of money yearly (around $3,600 per individual coverage for HSA) to cover your health care costs, but with the exception that with HSA, you don’t have the one-year limit.

 You will get different financing options which you should pay pack in fixed monthly installments (starts from 6 months to 24 months and more).
-But be careful about the higher APR you borrow in the longer period of time and also the higher deferred interest rate in case you don’t pay off your balance in full.
+But be careful about the higher APR you borrow in a longer period of time and also the higher deferred interest rate in case you don’t pay off your balance in full.

 Frequently asked questions around Invisalign insurance coverage